box/box-developer-changelog/content/2022/05-11-new-fields-in-event-api-ref.md

 release_source_url: ''
 ---

-# New Parameters Added to Event Specification
+# New Fields Added to Event Specification

 The Event resource specification now includes two new fields: